steakncheese/lumina-adventure/README.md

 ███░████▄▄▄██▄███▄▄██▄█▄▄█▄▄▄█▄██▄█▄▄█
 ▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀

+Tutorial: The Game
+Genre: Role-playing game
+Summary: Fight your way against monsters, save the villagers, and save the kingdom from the tyrant king!

+---

 Welcome to Tutorial Area!!!

 Oracle: You have been summoned to protect the Kingdom of Lumina but have to prove yourself worthy of the power of Hero.